disawoll/OldSNES/README.md

 # OldSNES: SNES VC for Old 3DS users

 WHAT'S DIFFERENT FROM THE ORIGINAL?
-- Updated to snes9x_3ds v1.30 by moosan82
+- Updated to snes9x_3ds v1.30 by moosan82.
-- Updated to use Qyriad's banner creating procedure
+- Updated to use Qyriad's banner creating procedure.
+- Removed support for blargSNES.

+PRE-INSTRUCTIONS (INSTALLING SNES9X):
+- Download snes9x_3ds from: https://github.com/bubble2k16/snes9x_3ds/releases
+- Follow the instructions on: https://github.com/bubble2k16/snes9x_3ds/blob/master/readme.md

 INSTRUCTIONS:
 - Create a folder for each game on the input folder (Earthbound, for example).